Sunday, May 16, 2010

 I placed the soil container over the water reservoir, added a small tomato cage for plant support and finally added the soil.
 The tomato cage went into the planter before the soil.
 I had the spokes of the cage go through some of the aeration holes so that the cage rested at the bottom of the water reservoir.
 Having the cage sit so low in planter makes it much sturdier than if it was just stuck in the soil.
 Voila!
 The latest edition to my rooftop container vegetable garden.

-Update: Algae will grow in the soil and water reservoir if you don't block the light so cover it with paint or duck tape before you put it outside.
+Update: Algae will grow in the soil and water reservoir if you don't block the light so cover it with paint or duct tape before you put it outside.

 The only monetary costs involved in making this container were the tomato cage and the soil.
 Everything else I had on hand.